juliarnoldd/zolan/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 In this sense, we see a stark shift from those like the Mosuo who have women in control of things like land and money.

-In fact, in Tuareg society, wealth is delineated according to Quranic law.
+In fact, in Tuareg society, wealth is delineated according to Qur'anic law.
 This means that while they recognize the right of women to inherit, they primarily direct it towards males using the patrilineal line.
 An example of this would be a daughter receiving one share of inheritance while a son receives twice as much.

 ## A Different Form of Matriline ##